jsmbrown/VeloCLI-Command-Reference/debug/bw_testing_dump.md

 #	--bw_testing_dump

 ##	Description
-This command dumps the current bandwidth test data.
-Bandwidth testing is a crucial component of the VeloCloud SD-WAN solution, used to assess the capacity and quality of underlying WAN links.
-This information is utilized by the VeloCloud Orchestrator and Edges for path selection, Quality of Experience (QoE) calculations, and Dynamic Multipath Optimization (DMPO) decisions.
+This command displays the current bandwidth test data for the VeloCloud Edge.
+It provides insights into the ongoing or completed bandwidth measurement processes for the WAN links, including the mode of operation, test counts, and retry attempts.

 ##  Arguments (optional)
 | Argument | Description |